KwabenBerko/net_mock/README.md

-# NetMock
+# net_mock

-`NetMock` is a Dart package designed to simplify HTTP request mocking in your tests.
-It builds on top of `http.MockClient`, providing syntactic sugar to make it even easier to define expected requests and responses.
+`net_mock` is a Dart package that streamlines the process of mocking HTTP requests in your tests.
+Inspired by [NetMock](https://github.com/DenisBronx/NetMock), it extends the `http.MockClient` package by adding a layer of syntactic sugar.
+This makes it even more straightforward to define and manage expected requests and responses, allowing you to focus on writing clear and concise tests.

 ## Features